NYC street renamed for Jimi Hendrix - KVIA

 Click here for updates on this story

-NEW YORK, New York (WCBS) — A street in New York City’s Greenwich Village is now named after Jimi Hendrix.
+NEW YORK, New York (WCBS, WLNY) — A street in New York City’s Greenwich Village is now named after Jimi Hendrix.

 A stretch of West 8th Street is now known as Jimi Hendrix Way.